Substitutes For Dryer Sheets

 Wool Dryer Balls

 If you are like me and can never make it to the washer at the right time to put vinegar into the rinse cycle, you may wish to opt for wool dryer balls.
 Even though they are a little difficult to make at home, you can grab these at any grocery store.
 Dryer balls make for a very safe alternative to scented or mainstream dryer sheets.
-Since some of the dryer sheets you find at the grocery store can be toxic for you or your pet, it’s very important to read labels and opt for non-toxic or safe alternatives.
+Since some of the dryer sheets you find at the grocery store can be toxic for you or your pet, it’s very important to read labels and opt for safe alternatives.

 Out of dryer sheets on laundry day?
 No problem!
 Open the kitchen drawer and grab a roll of aluminum foil!
 Just crumple a strip of foil into a ball about the size of a baseball and toss it in the dryer with your laundry.
 Trust us, it works!
 Not only does it eliminate static, the tin foil is reusable for future loads.
 Yay for life hacks.